walker-finlay/jitter/README.md

 - more direct DOM manipulation, fewer html re-rendering methods
 - swap divs for more specific tags (`<list>`, `<head>`, etc)
 - swap CSS animation for CSS transition
+- for ... of instead of for ... in